 6. Make an ‘outdoor classroom in a box’

-If you don’t have a great amount of access to outdoor space, the time or space to make an outdoor classroom or limited accessibility but still what the little ones around you to have fun outdoors and explore nature, make an outdoor classroom…in a box.
-These can be prepared and ready to take along to the park, the woods, the beach or the back garden.
+If you don’t have much access to outdoor space, the time or space to make an outdoor classroom or limited accessibility but still want the little ones around you to have fun outdoors and explore nature, create an outdoor classroom…in a box.
+These can be prepared and ready to take to the park, the woods, the beach or the back garden.

-Either keep it really small and simple and store items simply inside a pencil case or go a little larger with a backpack, bucket or storage box.
+Keep it small and straightforward and store items simply inside a pencil case, or go a little larger with a backpack, bucket or storage box.

-Here is some suggestion for items to include:
+Here are some suggestions for items to include:

 - A small notepad, clipboard, scrap paper, or a fancy nature journal and pen or pencil.